kmisiunas/video-tracking/README.md

 ## Description

 Routines for detecting particles in diffusion experiments and extracting their sub-pixel positions.
+Code written in Mathematica 10.

 ## Structure